baldengineer/youtube-comment-grabber/README.md

 It will check each video id and its comments for anything posted since the last time the script ran.

-The script places the current date and time in a file called `last_check.txt`.
-Edit that date if you want to change the compare.

-(Yeah, I know, this is messy.
-I have something better coming.)
+(Currently) The script uses the date in the meta table of the database to compare against.
+It stores the date in the time zone defined in `.env`.
+(That way it is easier to edit.)

 There isn't much in the way of error checking, so do not be surprised if the script just fails.

 ## Command Line Options
 Super basic commandline checks.
 Please use the same case for `noup`
 * `-q` is a quiet mode.
 You'll only get status updates and a list of URLs with new comments (or replies.)
-* `-noup` does not update the `last_check.txt`.
+* `-noup` does not update last-check in the db`.
 (Good if you're testing video_ids or something)
 * `-h  lists these three amazing options`

 # Get YouTube Data API v3